DStalytenkoDev/SchoolCRM/readme.md

 **Or just use some already compiled stuff for the release if it exists))**

 ## Releases
+### v1.4.2-beta
+uses v2.0.0 of the API
+bug fix
+new error system
+new connection manager
+models hold on all data work
+multi-selection in item based entities is deprecated
 ### v1.1.2
 uses v2.0.0 of the API
 patched bugs